qaantum/Calculator/PRIVACY_POLICY.md

 ## Third-Party Services

-Cryptatext does not use any third-party services that collect data.
+Ciphio does not use any third-party services that collect data.
 The app:
 - Does not use analytics
 - Does not use advertising
 - Does not use crash reporting services